laurentj/slimerjs/README.md

 # SlimerJS

-SlimerJS will be an extension for Firefox, allowing to execute an external javascript script which can manipulate web content.
+SlimerJS is a XulRunner application that can be launched with Firefox, allowing to execute an external javascript script which can manipulate web content.

 Its goal is to provide a tool like [PhantomJs](http://phantomjs.org/), with the same API, except that it runs Gecko instead of Webkit, and it is not headless (but you can still use xvfb to have a headless SlimerJS).

 You could then use other tools like [CasperJS](http://casperjs.org)...

-For the moment, you can only run simple scripts that can use the **system** module, the **fs** module and the **webpage** module.
+For the moment, you can only run simple scripts that can use few functions from the **system** module, the **fs** module and the **webpage** module.

 # Install

-First, you have to build the addon.
-It will be provided in download later.
+- Install Firefox 17 or higher
+- For Windows users: install [Cygwin](http://www.cygwin.com/) or any other unix environment with a true console ;-).
+A .bat is not povided yet.
 - [download the source code of SlimerJS](https://github.com/laurentj/slimerjs/archive/master.zip) if you didn't it yet
 - Open a terminal
-- On a Linux system or MacOS, execute build/build.sh.
-You'll have a zip file named slimerjs.xpi.
-This is an addon for Firefox.
-- For windows users, zip "by hand" the content of the src/ directory and name the zip file as slimerjs.xpi
-- Create a new profile in Firefox.
-So SlimerJS will run into a cleaned profile, without extensions etc : it will be faster and it won't be annoyed by some extension that interacts with web content etc..
-  Anyway, it's better to launch tests with a different profile than the profile you use daily to surf etc.
-   - execute ```firefox -CreateProfile slimerjs -no-remote```, it will create a profile named "slimerjs"
-   - launch Firefox with this profile : ```firefox -P slimerjs -no-remote``` and then install the slimerjs addon with the addons manager

-Note:
-- on windows, replace ```firefox``` by ```firefox.exe```
-- on mac, replace ```firefox``` by ```/Applications/Firefox.app/Contents/MacOS/firefox```
+- Set the environment variable SLIMERJSLAUNCHER, which should contain the full path to the firefox binary :
+   - On linux: ```export SLIMERJSLAUNCHER=/usr/bin/firefox```
+   - On windows, with cygwin, something like that: ```export SLIMERJSLAUNCHER="/cygdrive/c/program files/mozilla firefox/firefox.exe"```
+   - On MacOS: ```export SLIMERJSLAUNCHER=/Applications/Firefox.app/Contents/MacOS/firefox```
+- You can set this variable in your .bashrc or .profile of course.

 # Launching SlimerJS

-Go to the bin directory and launch:
+Open a terminal and go to the bin directory of SlimerJS.
+Then launch:

 ```
     slimerjs myscript.js